yaghuti/security_content_wiki/Splunk-Risk-Based-Analytics-(RBA).md

 ### Risk Object Type Tag

-The corresponding entity type for the risk score associated to the optional tag ``risk_object_type``.
-This is the type of object associated to the value for the tag `risk_object`
+This parameter describes the type of object defined in the `risk_object` tag.

 `risk_object_type`